I've been growing indoor Meyer lemon trees for 10 years now and have been very happy with the results.

 Where to Buy a Meyer Lemon Tree

 Meyer lemon trees are the most popular indoor citrus tree.
 They are prolific and easy to maintain as houseplants.
-We have successfully grown them for 10 years now and are very happy with the results: a large crop of tasty lemons and a delightful, tropical aroma from the blossoms.
+We have successfully grown them for 10 years now, and we are very happy with the results: a large crop of tasty lemons and a delightful, tropical aroma from the blossoms.

 Every once in a while, you can find an indoor lemon tree (also called a dwarf lemon tree or dwarf Meyer lemon tree) at a local nursery.
 Typically, the tree will be about two years old, possibly a bit younger.
 The only issue is the cost will be much higher—we saw an indoor fruit tree for sale at a local garden center for over $100!